SystemsApproach/book/applications/traditional.rst

 One helpful way to think of the Web is as a set of cooperating clients and servers, all of whom speak the same language: HTTP.
-Most people are exposed to the Web through a graphical client program or web browser like Safari, Chrome, Firefox, or Internet Explorer. :numref:`Figure %s
+Most people are exposed to the Web through a graphical client program or web browser such as Safari, Chrome, Firefox, or Internet Explorer. :numref:`Figure %s
 <fig-netscape>` shows the Safari browser in use, displaying a page of
 information from Princeton University.